All in the Family

 Parents Need to Know

-Parents need to know that this landmark sitcom features a main character who is racist and homophobic -- and was recognized as such even when the show initially aired in the '70s.
+Parents need to know that All in the Family features a main character who is racist and homophobic -- and was recognized as such even when the show initially aired in the '70s.
 Archie's bigotry is used to highlight serious social topics like rape, breast cancer, and homosexuality in a humorous, thoughtful, ultimately positive way.
 Racially charged language (like the "N" word) is sometimes used.
 In one episode, a guest character is killed by an explosion in the distance.

 What's the story?